 Trash Control Program

-Each Permittee subject to this Order with regulatory authority over priority land uses, designated land uses, and equivalent alternate land uses must implement an effective program to reduce or eliminate the discharge of trash to ocean waters, inland surface waters, enclosed bays, estuaries, and along shorelines or adjacent areas in amounts that adversely affect beneficial uses or cause nuisance.
+Each Permittee subject to this Order with regulatory authority over Priority Land Uses, Equivalent Alternative Land Uses, or land uses designated by the Santa Ana Region Executive Officer (Designated Land Uses), and must implement a program to reduce or eliminate the discharge of trash to ocean waters, inland surface waters, enclosed bays, estuaries, and along shorelines or adjacent areas in amounts that adversely affect beneficial uses or cause nuisance.
 Permittees shall comply with this provision and the prohibition in section IV.B by installing, operating, and maintaining either:

-Track 1: Full Capture Systems for all storm drains that capture runoff from priority land uses, designated land uses, and equivalent alternate land uses in each Permittee’s jurisdiction.
+Track 1: Full Capture Systems for all storm drains that capture runoff from Priority Land Uses, Designated Land Uses, and Equivalent Alternate Land Uses in each Permittee’s jurisdiction.
 A Full Capture System is a treatment control measure, or series of treatment control measures that traps all particles that are 5 mm or greater, and has a design treatment capacity that is either:

 Not less than the peak flow rate of runoff resulting from a one-year, one-hour storm in the system’s drainage area, or

-Appropriately sized to, and designed to carry at least the same flows as the corresponding storm drain.
+Appropriately sized to and designed to carry at least the same flows as the corresponding storm drain.

-Prior to installation, full capture systems must be certified by the Executive Director of the State Water Board or their designee.
-To request certification, a Permittee shall submit a certification request letter that includes all relevant supporting documentation to the State Water Board’s Executive Director for a written determination.
-As of the adoption date of this Order, Full Capture Systems certified by the State Water Board Executive Director can be found at the following link:
+Full capture systems must be certified by the Executive Director of the State Water Board or their designee.
+As of the adoption date of this Order, certified Full Capture Systems can be found at the following link:

-https://www.waterboards.ca.gov/water_issues/programs/stormwater/docs/trash_implementation/2022/fullcptre-availabletopublic10-11.pdf
+Certified Full Capture System List of Trash Treatment Control Devices

 Track 2: Any combination of Full Capture Systems, multi-benefit projects, other treatment control measures, and source control measures within either each Permittee’s jurisdiction or within the jurisdiction of the Permittee and contiguous Permittees, that achieves Full Capture System Equivalency.
 Each Permittee may determine the locations or land uses within its jurisdiction to implement any combination of controls.
-Full Capture System Equivalency is the trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from priority land use areas.
+Full Capture System Equivalency is the trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from Priority Land Use areas.
 Permittees must quantify this trash load reduction target by using an approach, and technically acceptable and defensible assumptions and methods for applying the approach, as part of an approved Program Monitoring and Reporting Plan (see Attachment C, Monitoring and Reporting Program).

-The Track 1 and Track 2 methods of compliance are outlined in in State Board Resolution No. 2015-0019, Amendment to the Water Quality Control Plan for Ocean Waters of California to Control Trash and Part 1 Trash Provisions of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (Trash Provisions).
+The Track 1 and Track 2 methods of compliance are outlined in State Board Resolution No. 2015-0019, Amendment to the Water Quality Control Plan for Ocean Waters of California to Control Trash and Part 1 Trash Provisions of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (Trash Provisions).

-The Executive Officer has the authority to designate specific land uses, including areas that generate substantial amounts of trash, as areas requiring compliance under the Trash Provisions and this Order.
+The Executive Officer has the authority to designate specific land uses, including areas that generate substantial amounts of trash, as areas requiring compliance under the Trash Provisions and this Order (Designated Land Uses).

 As of the effective date of this Order, each Permittee with applicable land use authorities has provided written notice to the Executive Officer of their intent to either install Full Capture Systems (Track 1) or to pursue Full Capture System Equivalency (Track 2).
 These notices were provided in accordance with the Santa Ana Water Board’s Orders dated June 2, 2017, issued pursuant to Water Code section 13383.
-The information previously submitted in response to the 13383 Orders may be used in whole or in part to satisfy the requirements of this subdivision.
+The information previously submitted in response to the 13383 Orders may be used in whole or in part to satisfy the requirements of sections V.B, V.C, and V.D.

 Track 1